 The decoupling feet and pads are spongy and have many air spaces that help absorb vibrations and prevent them from traveling down the floor.
 This helps enhance the low-frequency response of your subwoofer.
-In addition, it will help streamline the sub tuning to match your preferences.
+In addition, it will help streamline the sub-tuning to match your preferences.

 Step 2: Determine The Resonant Frequency

-Plug the positive cable of your ammeter into the current socket and set it up to measure current.
+Plug the positive cable of your ammeter into the current socket and set it up to measure the current.
 Take precautions to ensure you are safe from high voltage.

 Connect the ammeter in series between the subwoofer and the amplifier and connect the amp’s inputs to the signal generator.

 Vary the frequency of the signal while watching the ammeter movement.
 It should read the highest current at the resonant frequency of the box.
 This is because when the subwoofer reaches its resonant frequency, the impedance significantly drops.